pylipp/financeager/README.md

     Total                123.45           | Total               1500.00
     Difference         -1376.55

-It might be convenient to list entries of the current, or a specific month only (example output is omitted):
+It might be convenient to list entries of the current month, or a specific month only (example output is omitted):

     > fina list --month
     > fina list --month January